-Instream habitat assessments have been conducted for two reaches of the Manuherikia River (upper - Duncan & Bind 2016 and lower - Jowett & Wilding 2003) and for one reach in Dunstan Creek (Golder Associates 2008).
-The locations of these survey reaches are shown in Figure 7.1.
+Instream habitat assessments have been conducted for two reaches of the Manuherikia River (upper: Duncan & Bind, 2016; lower: Jowett & Wilding, 2003) and for one reach in Dunstan Creek (Golder Associates, 2008).
+These survey reaches are shown in Figure 7.1.